TOU1003 Tourism Management

 |2-HOUR EXAMINATION||50||50||End S1||(see note 2)|

-- The journal articles will be used in assignment 1.
+- The journal articles will be used in the assignments.

 - The examination is scheduled to be held in the end-of-semester examination period.
 Students will be advised of the official examination date after the timetable has been finalised.

 It is the students' responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily:

 To satisfactorily complete an individual assessment item a student must achieve at least 50% of the marks.
 (Depending upon the requirements in Statement 4 below, students may not have to satisfactorily complete each assessment item to receive a passing grade in this course.)

 If students submit assignments after the due date without prior approval of the examiner, then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.